 Conversion rates: Conversion rate optimisation (CRO) is closely tied to website loading speed.
 The conversion rate, which measures the percentage of visitors who complete desired actions like making a purchase or submitting a form, is highly influenced by how quickly a site loads.
 Faster load times encourage visitors to stay and engage, while delays are discouraging and can drive them away.

 Research suggests that even slight increases in loading time can cause significant drops in conversion rates.
-In fact, radiantWEB's own analysis revealed that for every second a website loads faster, conversion rates improve by 17%.
+In fact, radiantweb's own analysis revealed that for every second a website loads faster, conversion rates improve by 17%.
 Conversely, slow-loading websites often lead to higher bounce rates, putting your conversions at risk. -

 SEO and organic traffic: Search engines prioritise directing users to relevant, high-quality pages.
 When evaluating a website's technical performance and user interactions, page speed plays a critical role.
 Websites that fail to retain visitors shortly after they arrive are likely to drop in search rankings, losing out to competitors that provide smoother and more engaging user experiences.